Rayyan06/Good-Person-Game/Definitions.md

 ### The Behemoth

 Behemoths are an invention by Good people to keep peace and help with battles against Neta People lol.

+### Zam
+Zam is the official language of power city but everything is in English because it is translated

+## Cities and Places

+### Power City(Capital of Good Person Country)
+### Venga City, Good Person Country
+### Rose City(Capital of Rose Neta Person Empire)
+## Camo Caravi City(CCC), Capital of Camo Caravi Land & the continent of Camo Caravi
+## Netacity, Rumaisa's Neta Person city
+## The Barren Lands & Beyond
+> vast desert & dinosaurs, and miscellanous things
+> Ibrahimi spawners are also here
+> many missions occured here especially those that which involve strange and mysterious things